 Discrimination identified by the courts in the way the 2015 UK Public Sector pension reforms were legislated for has resulted in changes being made to the Scheme by the Department of Communities.
 Members who fulfil the statutory eligibility criteria and who have relevant service between 1 April 2015 and 31 March 2022 may be entitled to different pension benefits in relation to that period.
 This is known as 'McCloud Remedy and will impact many aspects of the Local Government Pension Scheme.
-At this stage allowance has not yet been made within CETVs for the remedy as NILGOSC has not received Government Actuary guidance in time for it to do so.
-It is expected that this will be included in the disclosures for the 2024/25 year.
-More information on the McCloud Remedy can be found on the NILGOSC website.
+NILGOSC has been actively working through the implementation of the Remedy and continues to rectify benefits on members files where eligibility and the calculation of additional benefits amounts for members has been fully established.
+Where possible NILGOSC has included any adjustment in the accrued current pension value and the CETV for 2025.
+The 2024 pension and CETV values have not been recalculated to reflect the McCloud Remedy as any adjustment is a fluctuating amount until the time pension benefits are taken.
+The CETV growth between 2023/24 and 2024/25 will include any provisional McCloud underpin, where relevant.